Proliferative Injections

 Our Proliferative Injection Technique

-Ice and anti inflammatories should be avoided during the injection series.
+- Ice and anti-inflammatories (NSAIDS) should be avoided during the injection series.

 How the Solution Works